maadfa/api--docs/docs/index.md

-Ever Wondered How Your Weather App Knows It's About to Rain?You check your phone, and right there it tells you it’s going to rain in 10 minutes.
-But how does your app know that?
-Magic?
-Not quite.
-In the background, a powerful digital conversation is happening between your phone and a remote weather database.
-This conversation happens through something called an API.

 # What Does “API” Stand For?

 **APIs (Application Programming Interfaces)** are like bridges that let apps, websites, and devices talk to each other.

-!!! note "API Explained"
-A – Application: A software program designed to perform a specific task.
+!!! note "API Explained"A – Application: A software program designed to do specific task.
 P – Programming: The logic or code that tells the application how to behave.
 I – Interface: The point of interaction  or connection between two software systems.